moorepants/eme171/content/pages/ebike-simulation.rst

 :title: Electric Bicycle Simulation
 :status: hidden

-These two Octave/Matlab files demonstrate the simulation of a model of an electric bicycle traveling over a sinusoidal road.
+These three Octave/Matlab files demonstrate the simulation of a model of an electric bicycle traveling over a sinusoidal road.
 The format of the files follows the `ODE integration best practices
 <{filename}/pages/ode-integration-best-practices.rst>`_